MAP../KANcycling/Map.html../KANcycling/Map.htmlshapeimage_7_link_0

 SHIRAISHI

-Shiraishi is one of those places with few sights to see but lots of things to do; lounging on the deck of the villa; going to the beach; hiking; and just wandering around the small community.
+Shiraishi is one of those places with few sights to see but lots of things to do; lounging on the deck of the villa; going to the beach; hiking the fabulous trails up and along the ridge; and just wandering around the small community.
 There's not even much of particular note on the way there.
 However, as there is only one coffee shop on the island and no restaurants, you will have to do your own cooking (unless you want to try to convince one of the local minshuku to serve you).
 I suggest that you buy most of your meat and other "big" food items at the big supermarket near Kasaoka Station (east and down from the station, just before you cross the highway to get to the ferry port).
-The selection at the shops on the island is much more limited, though naturally beer and other common alcohols are available in abundance.
+The selection at the shops on the island is much more limited, though naturally lager beer and other common alcohols are available.

 Getting Away